kedacore/keda/BUILD.md

 ### Metrics server

+> **Note:** You will be able to manually query metrics to your local metrics server, you won't replace the cluster metrics server or being able to use it from the cluster.

 Follow these instructions if you want to debug the KEDA metrics server using VS Code.

 1. Create a `launch.json` file inside the `.vscode/` folder in the repo with the following configuration: